henrysammarfo/climatedao/docs/video-script.md

 ## 2-3 Minute Demo Video Script

 ### Introduction (0-15 seconds)
 "Hi!
-I'm presenting ClimateDAO, an AI-powered decentralized autonomous organization built on XDC Network with Tribes OS integration.
-ClimateDAO enables transparent, community-driven funding for environmental projects using blockchain technology and AI impact assessment."
+I'm Henry, a solo blockchain developer presenting ClimateDAO for the XDC × Tribes Hackathon.
+ClimateDAO is an AI-powered decentralized autonomous organization that revolutionizes environmental funding through blockchain technology, AI impact assessment, and community governance."

 ### Problem Statement (15-30 seconds)
-"Current climate funding lacks transparency and community input.
-Traditional funding mechanisms are centralized, slow, and don't leverage the collective wisdom of global communities.
-ClimateDAO solves this by creating a decentralized platform where anyone can propose, vote on, and fund environmental projects."
+"Current climate funding suffers from lack of transparency, centralized decision-making, and no objective impact assessment.
+Traditional mechanisms exclude global communities and lack accountability.
+ClimateDAO solves this by creating a decentralized platform where anyone can propose, vote on, and fund environmental projects with AI-powered analysis."

 ### Key Features Demo (30-90 seconds)

+#### 1. Live Application Demo (30-45 seconds)
+"Let me show you the live application at frontend-c4sb6trvl-teamtitanlink.vercel.app.
+First, I'll connect my XDC wallet to the Apothem Testnet.
+The app automatically detects the network and shows my CLIMATE token balance."

-#### 1. AI-Powered Proposal Analysis (30-45 seconds)
+#### 2. AI-Powered Proposal Creation (45-60 seconds)
-"Let me show you how our AI integration works.
-When creating a proposal, users can click 'Analyze Impact' to get real-time AI assessment using Hugging Face's Mistral-7B model.
-The AI provides impact scores, CO2 reduction estimates, and feasibility analysis."
+"Now I'll create a new environmental proposal.
+I'll fill in the details for a solar farm project, then click 'Analyze Impact'.
+Watch as the AI processes this using Hugging Face's Mistral-7B model, providing impact scores, CO2 reduction estimates, and feasibility analysis in real-time."

-#### 2. Real Blockchain Integration (45-60 seconds)
+#### 3. Real Blockchain Integration (60-75 seconds)
-"All proposals are stored on XDC Network's Apothem Testnet.
-Here you can see real contract interactions - creating proposals, voting with CLIMATE tokens, and executing funded projects.
-The smart contracts ensure transparent fund distribution."
+"The proposal is now stored on XDC Network's Apothem Testnet.
+You can see the transaction hash and verify it on the XDC Explorer.
+The smart contracts ensure transparent fund distribution and immutable voting records."

-#### 3. Tribes OS Community Features (60-75 seconds)
+#### 4. Tribes OS Community Features (75-90 seconds)
 "ClimateDAO integrates with Tribes OS for community management.
 Users earn XP for participation, unlock badges for achievements, and can access token-gated spaces.
 The leaderboard shows top contributors, and events keep the community engaged."

-#### 4. Live Dashboard (75-90 seconds)
-"The dashboard shows real-time statistics - total funds raised, active proposals, and community impact.
-Users can track their contributions, stake tokens for rewards, and see the collective environmental impact of funded projects."

 ### Technical Highlights (90-120 seconds)
-"ClimateDAO is built with modern web3 technologies: Solidity smart contracts on XDC Network, React frontend with Wagmi for wallet integration, and real AI analysis through Hugging Face API.
-The platform is fully deployed and functional - you can visit the live URL to try it yourself."
+"ClimateDAO is built with modern web3 technologies: Solidity 0.8.24 smart contracts on XDC Network, React 18.3.1 frontend with Wagmi for wallet integration, and real AI analysis through Hugging Face API.
+The platform has 74.42% test coverage with 29 passing tests, ensuring reliability and security."

 ### Call to Action (120-150 seconds)
 "ClimateDAO demonstrates how blockchain and AI can revolutionize environmental funding.
-The platform is live, the contracts are deployed, and the community is ready to make a real impact on climate change.
-Visit our live application to create your first proposal or support existing environmental projects."
+The platform is live at frontend-c4sb6trvl-teamtitanlink.vercel.app, contracts are deployed on XDC Apothem Testnet, and the community is ready to make a real impact on climate change.
+Visit our GitHub repository at github.com/henrysammarfo/climatedao to explore the code."

 ### Closing (150-180 seconds)
 "Thank you for watching!
 ClimateDAO represents the future of decentralized environmental action - transparent, community-driven, and AI-enhanced.
-Together, we can fund the projects that matter most for our planet's future."
+Built for the XDC × Tribes Hackathon, this project shows how we can fund the projects that matter most for our planet's future.
+Together, we can make climate action accessible to everyone."

 ## Key Talking Points to Emphasize